How to Make a Carpenter Bee Trap

-How to build a carpenter bee trap that will put an end to their destructive doings.
+Build a carpenter bee trap that will put an end to the carpenter bees' destructive doings.

 An easy-to-build trap will help control a growing carpenter bee population.

-An unwelcome buzz is in the air.
-Spotted hovering along deck rails or under house eaves, an all too familiar pest has returned.
-Often mistaken for bumble bees, carpenter bees can be distinguished by its smooth and shiny-black abdomen.
+Spotted hovering along deck rails or under house eaves, an all too familiar pest returns in the spring.
+Often mistaken for bumble bees, carpenter bees can be distinguished by their smooth and shiny-black abdomens.
 Although the males have no stingers, they aggressively patrol the area around their nests as the females busily prepare their favorite nesting spots.
 It’s those nests that make the carpenter bee a true pest for homeowners.

-The handiwork of these illustrious borers becomes more and more apparent through late spring.
-Holes.
-Holes in houses, decks, patio furniture or chicken coops.
-Seeking out bare wood or even treated wood that has been softened though weathering, the preferred nesting location for the carpenter bee is deep inside that exposed wood, chewing holes roughly half an inch wide into the wood and producing tunnels three to four inches deep under the surface in which to lay her eggs.
+The handiwork of these illustrious borers becomes more and more apparent through late spring when you can find holes in houses, decks, patio furniture or chicken coops.
+Carpenter bees seek out bare wood or even treated wood that has been softened though weathering.
+The preferred nesting location for the carpenter bee is deep inside that exposed wood.
+The female bees chew holes roughly half an inch wide into the wood and produce tunnels three to four inches deep under the surface in which to lay their eggs.

 Left to their own devices, populations will rise and the unsightly holes left in siding, decks or other wood structures will multiply exponentially as new bees emerge.
 If your garage is starting to resemble Swiss cheese, steps can be taken to put an end to a troublesome carpenter bee occupation.

 A fresh coat of paint on exterior wood structures is a good deterrent from new construction.
 Barring that, repeated treatment of exposed wood using an appropriate insecticide will help reduce an existing adult population and discourage further damage.

 These big bees chew holes in your fence, deck and outbuildlings, but they're pollinators.
 Here's how to manage carpenter bees, along with some reasons why you should consider co-existing with them.